 - (1) Submittal upon final decision.
 All applications for a permit or a permit revision shall be submitted to Ecology upon a final decision by the City.
 Final decision by the City shall mean the order or ruling, whether it be an approval or denial, which is established after all local administrative appeals related to the permit have concluded or the opportunity to initiate such appeals has lapsed. - (2) Concurrent submittals.
 When a substantial development permit and a conditional use or variance permit are required for a development, the submittal on the permits shall be made concurrently. - (3) Submittal requirements.
-A complete submittal shall consist of the following documents and information: - A. A copy of the complete application pursuant to Section 8.4, Shoreline permit application process; - B. Findings and conclusions that establish the basis for the decision including but not limited to identification of shoreline environment designation, applicable policies and regulations of the City's Shoreline Master Program and the consistency of the project with appropriate review criteria for the type of permit(s) as established in Section 8.7, Shoreline permit review criteria; - C. The final decision of the City; - D. The permit data sheet required by WAC 173-27-190; and - E. Where applicable, the City shall also file the applicable documents required by chapter 43.21C RCW, the State Environmental Policy Act, or in lieu thereof, a statement summarizing the actions and dates of such actions taken under chapter 43.21C RCW. - (4) Project modification during City review.
-When the project has been modified in the course of the City review process, plans or text shall be provided to Ecology that clearly indicate the final approved plan.
+A complete submittal shall consist of the following documents and information: - A. A copy of the complete application pursuant to Section 8.4, Shoreline permit application requirements; - B. Findings and conclusions that establish the basis for the decision including but not limited to identification of shoreline environment designation, applicable policies and regulations of the City's Shoreline Master Program and the consistency of the project with appropriate review criteria for the type of permit(s) as established in Section 8.7, Shoreline permit review criteria;

-- (5) Incomplete submittals.
+- C. The final decision of the City; - D. The permit data sheet required by WAC 173-27-190; and - E. Where applicable, the City shall also file the applicable documents required by chapter 43.21C RCW, the State Environmental Policy Act, or in lieu thereof, a statement summarizing the actions and dates of such actions taken under chapter 43.21C RCW. - (4) Project modification during City review.
+When the project has been modified in the course of the City review process, plans or text shall be provided to Ecology that clearly indicate the final approved plan. - (5) Incomplete submittals.
 Submittal of substantial development permits, conditional use permits, variances, rescissions and revisions is complete when all of the documents required pursuant to subsections (3) and (4) of this section have been received by Ecology.
 If Ecology determines that the submittal does not contain all of the documents and information required by this section, Ecology shall identify the deficiencies and so notify the City and the applicant in writing.
 Ecology will not act on a conditional use permit or variance submittal until the material requested in writing is submitted to Ecology. - (8) Notice of "date of filing."
 Ecology shall provide a written notice to the City and the applicant of the "date of filing." - (9) Transmittal of decision.
 Any decision on an application for a permit under the authority of this section, whether it is an approval or a denial, shall, concurrently with the transmittal of the ruling to the applicant, be filed with Ecology and the attorney general. - (10) Appeals.
-When a permit has been appealed pursuant to RCW 90.58.180, upon conclusion of all review proceedings, a copy of the final order shall be provided by the City to Ecology.
-When the project has been modified in the course of the review proceeding, plans or text shall be provided to the City, consistent with the provisions of WAC 173-27-180, that clearly indicate the final approved plan and the City shall reissue the permit accordingly and submit a copy of the reissued permit and supporting documents consistent with subsection (3) of this section to Ecology for completion of the file on the permit.
-The purpose of this provision is to assure that City and Ecology files on the permit are complete and accurate and not to provide a new opportunity for appeal of the permit.
+See Section 8.11, Appeals of final permit decisions.